irgaly/compose-navigation3-resultstate/README.md

 1. Register the result keys to the consumer screen's NavEntry metadata with `NavigationResultMetadata.resultConsumer()` function.
-2. Call `rememberNavigationResultStateHolder()` and set `rememberNavigationResultNavEntryDecorator()` to NavDisplay's entryDecorators.
+2. Set `rememberNavigationResultNavEntryDecorator()` to NavDisplay's entryDecorators.
 3. Receive the result as `State<NavigationResult?>` in the consumer screen by `LocalNavigationResultConsumer`.
 4. Produce the result from the producer screen by `LocalNavigationResultProducer`.